Syncano/syncano-testing-examples/README.md

 * Use `before()` and `after()` hooks in your tests
 * Extend Nightwatch with custom commands
-* Add your tests to continous integration tools like CircleCI
+* Add your tests to continuous integration tools like CircleCI
 * Use cool XPath selectors that will save you development time

 If you have any questions or just want to say hi, drop me a line at support@syncano.com